 In MMA, fights always start on the feet and almost always go to the ground.

 Thus, there is no doubt that being able to fight on your feet is essential, but your ground game is equally important.
 Without the ability to grapple, your opponents will instead be wiping the floor with you, in some cases literally.
-A quick glance at the current active UFC champions will verify the importance that the ground game plays in the sport, with fighters like Daniel Cormier, Henry Cejudo, and Khabib Nurmagomedov often relying on their ability on the floor to excel.
+A quick glance at famous UFC champions will verify the importance that the ground game plays in the sport, with fighters like Daniel Cormier, Henry Cejudo, and Khabib Nurmagomedov often relying on their ability on the floor to excel.

 When it comes to your ground game, top control is essential to maintaining control over an opponent.